-As testament to the Company’s strong internal growth, and very strong comparable industry growth, 2017 is likely to result in year-on-year revenue growth of around 30 percent, while the employee count will have also risen to around 1,000 personnel by the end of the calendar year.
+As testament to the strong internal growth of African Underground Mining Services, and very strong comparable industry growth, 2017 is likely to result in year-on-year revenue growth of around 30 percent, while the employee count will have also risen to around 1,000 personnel by the end of the calendar year.

 And as ever, this progression is spread on a continental scale, not just in West Africa where the Company incepted.
 Tanzania’s Geita operation for AngloGold Ashanti has proved integral to these recent growth figures and AUMS still finds itself in a positive position in terms of being selective over potential projects and prospective new countries.

 “In Tanzania, we started the mine in 2016 and have already expanded and doubled the scope there,” Sessions says.
 “We’ve carried out a lot of work on our underground projects for AngloGold including the addition of three more portals to the mining operation in 2017.